 - 1. Start by designing a state graph for the controller.
-You do not need to derive any equations, since you can model the state graph using behavioral VHDL code.
+You do not need to derive any equations, since you can model the state graph using behavioral Verilog code.
 Note that on designing your state graph, you will transition from one state to the other when the appropriate time has elapsed. - 2.
-Write behavioral VHDL code that represents your state graph.
+Write behavioral Verilog code that represents your state graph.
 For purposes of checking the functionality of your code, reduce the counter time to a small number during simulation, otherwise you may have to simulate your code through several simulation pages. - 3.
 Once your code simulates properly, proceed to synthesizing it and implementing it on the FPGA.
-Follow the synthesis guidelines "Tips for writing synthesizable code" that are available on Blackboard.
-Read through the FAQs at the beginning of this manual to understand and clarify doubts about how to use process statement to make combinational logic and sequential logic, and how to avoid latches.
+Read through the FAQs at the beginning of this manual to understand and clarify doubts about how to use always statement to make combinational logic and sequential logic, and how to avoid latches.
 The following table gives the IO connections for implementing the traffic light controller: